PeterGamma/Alternatives-to-Pyloton-/README.md

 https://store.pine64.org/?product=pinephone-community-edition-ubports-limited-edition-linux-smartphone

-Probably the easiest solution

-Bitalino ECG
+Alternative setup:

-Matlab Toobox
+- Bitalino ECG has a Matlab Toobox
-BeagleBone Blue
+- BeagleBone Blue has a Matlab step counting example
-Matlab Example
+- The Matlab BLE example makes reference to Bluetooth 5.0 and shows a figure of a wrist based heart rate sports watch.
+Amazfit has sports watches which supports Bluetooth 5.0, for instance the Amazfit Verge light